UCLALibrary/pt-tools/README.md

     pt new -x [PREFIX]

-## ls
+## pt ls

-Ls is a ls-like tool that can display the contents of the Pairtree object.
+Pt ls is a ls-like tool that can display the contents of the Pairtree object.
 The basic command is `pt ls [ID]` (when an ENV PAIRTREE_ROOT is set) or `pt ls [PT_ROOT] [ID]` with the output listing the contents of the Pairtree object directory.
 This pattern holds with all options of `pt ls` except `pt ls -h`.
 No flags need to be used, but all flags can be used depending on user needs.

 The basic command is